qwangch/coding-exercise/README.md

 # Validity Take Home excercise

-This coding test use java-string-similarity library (https://github.com/tdebatty/java-string-similarity) to compute fuzzy match.
-This library implementing A dozen of algorithms (including Levenshtein edit distance and sibblings, Jaro-Winkler, Longest Common Subsequence, cosine similarity etc.).
+This coding test uses java-string-similarity library (https://github.com/tdebatty/java-string-similarity) to compute the fuzzy match.This library implementing A dozen of algorithms (including Levenshtein edit distance and sibblings, Jaro-Winkler, Longest Common Subsequence,cosine similarity etc.).
 After few tests, I selected the one that I think it's best for the fuzzy macth.

 ## Setup